Interested in a Nissan Pathfinder?

 Blind-spot and rear cross-traffic assist provide active intervention to prevent collisions, and the audible warnings aren’t ear-piercingly annoying.

-All add up to be a vast – even a two-generation – jump over the old Pathfinder, and definitely keeps the Nissan competitive with rival vehicles from Hyundai and Toyota.
+All this makes it a vast – even a two-generation – jump over the old Pathfinder, and definitely keeps the Nissan competitive with rival vehicles from Hyundai and Toyota.

 What do you get?